 So, how does this showpiece named Cherise stay focused on the fact of the Word rather on the truth of her feelings?
 Waiting on what you believe God has in store can be very difficult when what you read as His promises are not what you experience as His provision.

 Much of what bounces around inside my head these days are attempts to reconcile my desire to live a life of meaning with the reality that much of my daily life appears to be meaningless.
 Yes, I try to motivate myself by saying I am merely being re-purposed for something new.
-But that then brings up the question: Why did God decide to wait until I was in my mid 50’s to rearrange my life, and when is this relaunch already?
+But that then brings up the question: Why did God decide to wait until I was in my mid 50’s to rearrange my life, and when is the relaunch already?

 As I sat in the small group of five, I confessed that I am okay viewing myself as loved, valuable, and as a woman of purpose.
 I’m even okay with seeing myself as one of God’s works of art.
 Yet, this masterpiece is not on display.
 No, this masterpiece has yet to find the right gallery in which to hang.
 I confessed feeling as if this masterpiece is sitting in some basement corner collecting dust.